Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 First of all, please ensure that the essential Access Reference Library Files are attached to your Project.
 Do the following to configure Microsoft Access:

 Display the Visual Basic Editor Window.
-Select Visual Basic Editor Option from Tools Menu or Code from View Menu.
+Select the Visual Basic Editor Option from the Tools Menu or Code from the View Menu.

-On the Visual Basic Editor Window, select References' from Tools menu.
-Put check mark on the following Library Files in the Available References Dialogue Control:
+On the Visual Basic Editor Window, select References' from the Tools menu.
+Put a check mark on the following Library Files in the Available References Dialogue Control:

 1. Visual Basic for Applications